 These days, trespassing just seems to go hand in hand with ghost hunting.
 Sure, there are many groups who go through the proper channels to gain access to property in order to investigate, but it seems like more and more self-styled ghost hunting groups are popping up, and ghost hunting is just one of the activities they are engaging in.
 Trespassing is usually a victimless crime, or at the very least, the only victims are the trespassers themselves.
-But in this instance, the would-be ghost hunters ended up destroying an historic plantation house from the 1850s.
+But in this instance, the would-be ghost hunters ended up destroying the LeBeau Plantation, an historic plantation house from the 1850s.

 ARABI, La. – Seven people have been arrested in connection with a fire that destroyed the LeBeau Plantation house in St. Bernard Parish.